byu-cs329-fall-2022/hw6-wp-and-loops/README.md

 **Part A**: Write a specification for the above method and show that Dafny is able to prove total correctness relative to the specification.
 Use weakest-precondition calculus as needed to create the specification.

-**Part B**: Construct a paper-pencil proof of the method showing all five obligations required to compute the weakest-precondition for the loop for total correctness.
+**Part B**: Construct a paper-pencil proof of the method showing all six obligations required to compute the weakest-precondition for the loop for total correctness.

 ## 4. Total Correctness Relative to Recursive Definition (30 points)